ResearchComputing/Documentation/docs/open_ondemand/jupyter_session.md

 ## Creating your own custom Jupyter kernel

-[Anaconda](http://anaconda.com) is an open-source software that provides access to _Python_ and _R_ distributions, and it includes the _Conda_ package manager to easily install software and packages.
-Software and associated Jupyter [kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) other than _Python_ and _R_ can also be installed using _Conda_.
-The following steps describe how to create your own custom Anaconda environments and associated Jupyter kernels for use within a Jupyter Session.
+The following steps describe how to create your own custom environments and associated Jupyter kernels for use within a Jupyter Session.
 Follow these steps from a terminal session.
 You can get a new terminal session directly from Jupyter using `New`-> `Terminal`.

-1. Configure your Conda settings by following our documentation: [steps on configuring your Conda settings via ~.condarc](../software/python.md#configuring-conda-and-mamba-with-condarc).
+1. Review your Conda settings by following our documentation: [steps on configuring your Conda settings via ~.condarc](../software/python.md#configuring-conda-and-mamba-with-condarc).

-2. Activate the CURC Anaconda environment
+2. Load Miniforge to obtain access to conda and mamba

 ```
-[johndoe@c3cpu-a5-u15-4 ~]$ module load anaconda
+[johndoe@c3cpu-a5-u15-4 ~]$ module load miniforge
 ```

 You will know that you have properly activated the environment because you should see `(base)` in front of your prompt.
 For example,